Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data

-Of interest to us here, ALICE recently conduced a series of studies correlating the energy flux in the very forward region, as measured with the zero-degree calorimeter (ZDC)\cite{ALICE:1999edx}, with the event activity in the mid-rapidity region.
-Notably, these studies were carried out in \ppColl and \pPbColl systems.
-A first study examined the relationship between the leading energy in the very forward region and the multiplicity of unidentified charged particles in the mid-rapidity vicinity \cite{ALICE:2021poe}.
-Another study investigated the relationship between the leading energy in the very forward region and the multiplicity of strange baryons present at mid-rapidity, as most sensitive particles to strangeness enhancement ($\Lambda$, $\Xi$, $\Omega$)\cite{ALICE:2024edc}.
-At a fixed multiplicity in the mid-rapidity region, strangeness enhancement shows a prevailing correlation with the effective energy available outside the ZDC.
-This reveals the strong influence of the initial stage of the collision, to be compared to the impact of the final-state situation.
+Interestingly for our concerns here, ALICE casted recently a family of studies correlating the energy flux in the ZDC in the very forward region versus the event activity in the mid-rapidity region; the novelty is that detailed studies are carried out in \ppColl and \pPbColl systems.
+The entry point is a study performed for leading energy in the very forward region versus the multiplicity of unidentified charged particles in the mid-rapidity vicinity \cite{ALICE:2021poe}; the investigations are further developed versus the strange baryons present at mid-rapidity, as most sensitive particles to strangeness enhancement ($\Lambda$, $\Xi$, $\Omega$)\cite{ALICE:2024edc}.
+At fixed multiplicity in the mid-rapidity region, strangeness enhancement shows a prevailing correlation with effective energy available outside the ZDC.
+It thus reveals the strong influence of the initial stage of the collision, , to be compared with the impact of the final-state situation.